 Hi there!
 Thank you for visiting my website.
 I appreciate your interest in my work.
 While you're here, I hope you'll learn more about how you can get involved in National School Choice Week, and I hope you’ll take a look at my new study, Leading the News: 25 Years of Education Coverage.
 If you’d like to talk, just contact me.

-An enthusiastic advocate for educational opportunity, Andrew R. Campanella is widely recognized as one of the education reform community’s leading policy strategists and communications executives.
+An enthusiastic advocate for school choice, Andrew R. Campanella is widely recognized as one of America's most dynamic and effective education reform executives.

-Andrew is president of National School Choice Week (NSCW), a dynamic, independent campaign to raise public awareness of the many K-12 education options available to children and families across America.
+Andrew is president of National School Choice Week (NSCW), an independent effort that raises public awareness of the many K-12 education options available to children and families across America.

-Under Andrew’s leadership, National School Choice Week has grown into the world’s largest annual series of education-related events – from 150 events in 2011 to 11,082 events in 2015.
-As president, Andrew and the NSCW team have developed partnerships with nearly 10,000 schools, 1,000 homeschool groups, and 500 education and policy organizations.
+Under Andrew’s leadership, National School Choice Week has grown into the world’s largest annual series of education-related events – from 150 events in 2011 to 16,745 events in 2016.
+As president, Andrew and the NSCW team have developed partnerships with more than 13,000 schools, 2,000 homeschool groups, and 1,500 policy organizations and business groups.
+In recognition of this work, Andrew was named national "Event Marketer of the Year" for 2015 by PR News magazine.

-Prior to joining NSCW, Andrew served as national director of communications for the Alliance for School Choice.
+Prior to joining NSCW, Andrew served as national director of communications for the Alliance for School Choice and its 501(c)4 affiliate, the American Federation for Children.
 In this role, Andrew managed large-scale public education campaigns to support school choice program implementation in Arizona, the District of Columbia, Georgia, Louisiana, and Ohio.
 In addition, he was the lead media relations strategist during the successful fight for Congressional reauthorization of the D.C.
 Opportunity Scholarship Program.

 Previously, Andrew served as national director of teacher recruitment and communications for the American Board for Certification of Teacher Excellence.
 While at ABCTE, Andrew developed partnerships with more than two dozen school districts; recruited 3,500 career-changers to become public school teachers; and successfully expanded teacher licensure policies in Florida, Idaho, Missouri, Mississippi, New Hampshire, and Utah.

-Andrew also owns Campanella Media and Public Affairs, Inc., a education policy and strategic communications consulting firm.
-CMPA has worked with more than a dozen education-related organizations and companies, including the American Federation for Children, the Black Alliance for Educational Options, the Center for Education Reform, and the National Alliance for Public Charter Schools.
-In 2015, he authored Leading the News: 25 Years of Education Coverage, the nation’s first major study into how the media covers education and schools.
+Andrew owns Campanella Media and Public Affairs, Inc., a communications consulting firm.
+CMPA has worked with more than a dozen organizations and companies, including the American Federation for Children, the Black Alliance for Educational Options, the Center for Education Reform, and the National Alliance for Public Charter Schools.
+In 2015, CMPA published Leading the News: 25 Years of Education Coverage, the nation’s first major study into how the media covers education and schools.

-Andrew grew up in southern New Jersey, received his bachelor’s degree in journalism and political science from American University in Washington, D.C., and currently lives in Blue Mountain Beach, Florida.
-In his spare time, Andrew restores and re-wires vintage rotary telephones.Download Photo
+Andrew grew up in southern New Jersey, received his bachelor’s degree in journalism and political science from American University in Washington, D.C., and now lives in Walton County, Florida, in the Blue Mountain Beach community.
+Andrew is actively involved in a variety of local community activities as a volunteer.Download Photo

 Andrew is a respected commentator on television, on the radio, and in newspapers and magazines.
 Here’s a sampling of some of Andrew’s recent media appearances.

-Andrew is available to speak, or participate on panels and roundtable discussions about, two core topics: the growth and importance of National School Choice Week, and education-oriented public relations and event strategies.
-To inquire about Andrew's availability to speak at an event, please send an e-mail to Sandy Bagozzi at email@example.com.
-Please note that due to the bipartisan nature of National School Choice Week, Andrew does not speak at events that endorse candidates for political office.
+Andrew is available to speak, or participate on panels and roundtable discussions about the growth and importance of National School Choice Week, and education-oriented public relations and event strategies.
+To inquire about Andrew's availability to speak at an event, please send an e-mail to Sandy Bagozzi at firstname.lastname@example.org.

-Campanella Media & Public Affairs is a management and research firm focused exclusively on education reform communications.
+Campanella Media & Public Affairs is a management and research firm.
 CMPA is currently committed to serving existing clients and on expanding our research practice, which includes the evaluation of news coverage trends.
 Check out CMPA's most recent project, Leading the News: 25 Years of Education Coverage.

 Serving as president of National School Choice Week has been the highlight of Andrew’s career in education.
 Held every January, National School Choice Week shines a positive spotlight on effective education options for children and families – from traditional public schools to public charter schools, magnet schools, online academies, private schools and homeschooling.
 School Choice Week provides an opportunity for everyone to celebrate school choice where it exists, or demand it where it doesn’t!
 The Week is focused around positive, celebratory events.
 Anyone can plan an event, and every event counts!